 I am sure that some of you are wondering, how your current work order management process measures up to today’s technology.
 Let’s take a look at a few of the processes to see how they measure up:

 Paper and Pen

 Something so easy and simple to use comes with a lot of flaws.
-Paper work orders are subject to being misfiled, lost, or damaged.
-They are very time-consuming when you try and find, retrieve, and sort paper work orders.
-Paper work orders are inclined to inconsistencies, and inaccuracies due to human errors: misspell words, illegible handwriting, they write in the wrong digit of an asset number, or specify the wrong amount of time it took to complete a job.
+Paperwork orders are subject to being misfiled, lost, or damaged.
+They are very time-consuming when you try and find, retrieve, and sort paperwork orders.
+Paperwork orders are inclined to inconsistencies, and inaccuracies due to human errors: misspelled words, illegible handwriting, they write in the wrong digit of an asset number, or specifying the wrong amount of time it took to complete a job.
 With paper and pen, there is no way to easily identify or correct these errors.

 With the growth of the computer industry companies started moving from paper and pen to using spreadsheet software to manage their work orders.
 This digital way of managing work orders was easy to setup and you didn’t need to be an expert to use the basic tool.
 Using spreadsheets to manage work orders, organizations are less likely to damage or lose files.
 It is now easier to share information with team members, search for information, create reports and reduce the number of trips back to the plant.